 Scandinavia: There are national databases for theses in all of the Scandinavian countries.
 In Sweden the best populated is dissertations.se which claims to have almost 60.000 bibliographical records with around half of their records linked directly to full-text versions of theses.
 The national library search service LIBRIS includes bibliographic listings but does not provide direct access.
 The national service for Norway is NORA which has records of over 8.000 Norwegian theses, the majority linking to full-text versions.
 Danish National Research Database has bibliographical records to almost 18.000 Danish theses.

-Spain: Tesis doctorales: TESEO: Index of theses maintained by the Spanish Department of Education.
+Spain: Tesis doctorales: TESEO indexes Spanish theses and is maintained by the Spanish Department of Education.
 No full-text access.

 There is a wealth of information produced by different governmental organisations world-wide, often available from their websites for defined periods of time.
 A few useful examples of government websites are listed below: